kmaooad/capstone23/README.md

 - Week iteration is performed by a pair of developers (2 students)
 - Pairs are not fixed and can change between iterations
 - Week iteration is graded for the pair as a whole
-- Week iteration submission is Pull Request (PR) in GitHub.
-Status checks (CI) are required to pass to PR to be considered for review and grading.
-CI status check requires successful build with test passing and code coverage of 90%
+- Week iteration submission is Pull Request (PR) in GitHub. **Status checks (CI) are required to pass to PR to be considered for review and grading.
+CI status check requires successful build with test passing and code coverage of 90%.**

 ## Week iteration PR may have 3 outcomes: